Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Skin Cancer, UV Exposure, and Prevention: A Longevity Medicine Perspective

-Skin cancer is one of the most common forms of cancer, and also one of the most preventable.
-Unlike many other cancers, where risk builds quietly over time through internal physiologic patterns, skin cancer risk is strongly influenced by environmental exposure—specifically ultraviolet (UV) radiation.
+Skin cancer is one of the most common forms of cancer, and it is also one of the clearest examples of a disease pattern that can often be influenced by behavior long before a diagnosis is made.
+Unlike many cancers, where risk develops more quietly through internal metabolic, inflammatory, or hormonal changes, skin cancer is strongly shaped by an external exposure that is both familiar and often underestimated: ultraviolet radiation.

 For a broader understanding of how prevention works across multiple systems, see Cancer Prevention and Longevity Medicine.